-Specify (a) the types of entities that furnish these supports; (b) how the supports are procured and compensated; (c) describe in detail the supports that are furnished for each participant direction opportunity under the waiver; (d) the methods and frequency of assessing the performance of the entities that furnish these supports; and, (e) the entity or entities responsible for assessing performance:

-k.
-Independent Advocacy (select one).
+describe in detail the supports that are furnished for each participant direction opportunity under the waiver; (d) the methods and frequency of assessing the performance of the entities that furnish these supports; and, (e) the entity or entities responsible for assessing performance: Appendi ix E: Participant Direction of Services E-1: Overview (10 of 13) k.
+Ind ependent Advocacy (select one).
 No. Arrangements have not been made for independent advocacy.